axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `command [options]`

-Use the `syslog-ng-ctl \<command\> --set=on` command to display verbose, trace, or debug messages.
+Use the `syslog-ng-ctl <command> --set=on` command to display verbose, trace, or debug messages.
 If you are trying to solve configuration problems, the verbose (and occasionally trace) messages are usually sufficient.
 Debug messages are needed mostly for finding software errors.
-After solving the problem, do not forget to turn these messages off using the `syslog-ng-ctl \<command\> --set=off` Note that enabling debug messages does not enable verbose and trace messages.
+After solving the problem, do not forget to turn these messages off using the `syslog-ng-ctl <command> --set=off` command.
+Note that enabling debug messages does not enable verbose and trace messages.

-Use `syslog-ng-ctl \<command\>` without any parameters to display whether the particular type of messages are enabled or not.
+Use `syslog-ng-ctl <command>` without any parameters to display whether the particular type of messages are enabled or not.

-If you need to use a non-standard control socket to access syslog-ng, use the `syslog-ng-ctl \<command\> --set=on --control=\<socket\>` command to specify the socket to use.
+If you need to use a non-standard control socket to access `syslog-ng`, use the `syslog-ng-ctl <command> --set=on --control=<socket>` command to specify the socket to use.

 - `verbose`